Hispanic Studies

 Learning Goals

 Professionals who have expertise in more than one language are consistently preferred over those who do not in jobs that involve international assignments.
 These same language skills play an important role in gaining admission to graduate, law, or medical school.
 Professionals in education and social work, as well as the medical and legal fields, are often expected to know a language other than English.
-Spanish is particularly helpful in this context as the Hispanic community is one of the largest ethnic groups in the contemporary United States.
+Spanish is particularly helpful in this context as Hispanic communities constitute one of the largest demographic groups in the contemporary United States.

-Coursework in Hispanic Studies involves the study of literature and film, art and politics, cultures and places from Spain to Latin America and the United States, from the remote past to today.
-A major in Hispanic Studies encourages students to wrestle with such questions as: how does artistic production allow a community to examine its origins, identity, and memory?
+Coursework in Hispanic Studies involves the study of literature, film, theater and performance, to better understand the histories and cultures from Spain to Latin America and the United States, from the remote past to today.
+A major in Hispanic Studies encourages students to wrestle with such questions as: how cultural expressions allow a community to examine its origins, identity, and memory?
 How do literature and the arts in the Hispanic world engage with socio-economic and political history at both a local and a transnational level?
-How do we think across cultures?
-What do works of the imagination say about the world in which we live that other texts and practices cannot articulate?
+How do we think across cultures and languages, as in the context of the Latinx and Spanish speaking populations in this country?

 Knowledge

-- Competency in literary and cultural history, regarding the Hispanic world in and of itself as well as in conversation with other cultures and regions
+- Competency in textual and cultural history, regarding the Hispanic world in and of itself, as well as in conversation with other cultures and regions.

-- A recognition of the multiple cultural interfaces between Latin America and the United States, particularly in relation to immigrant Latinx communities
+- A recognition of the multiple cultural interfaces between Latin America and the United States, particularly in relation to established and diasporic Latinx communities.

 Core Skills

-- A capacity to enjoy literature and cultural expressions of the Hispanic world
+- A capacity to understand and enjoy literature and cultural expressions of the Hispanic world.

 Social Justice